rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-youtube-2021-01-xx.md

     I'll admit that I prefer Hendrix's version.
 And, as I said above, I miss the vocals.

+> > I watched this at double speed once.
+It's too fast for the music,
+    but I enjoyed seeing how they move at that speed.
+(I'm also amused that the next song, "Infinity", has a lyric of "Let's take it slow".)

 > 31:00--37:45 of [Live StageIt Broadcast from Nashville - Nov.
 21, 2020](https://www.youtube.com/watch?v=ACZkP-LYrd8) (Official)

 "**No Body, No Crime**" (written by Taylor Swift; originally performed by Taylor Swift featuring HAIM)